KognitionAI/pilecv4j/README.md

 Pilecv4j can read a wider range of images than OpenCV can directly.
 It can often preserve more of the source information in the resulting `Mat`.
 If you use Pilecv4j's `ImageFile` to read images from disk into a `CvMat` (see `ImageFile.readMatFromFile`), it will go through a series of fallbacks in the case that OpenCV's `Imgcodecs.imread` fails to read the file.
 The main fallback is to attempt to read the image using `javax.imageio` with an ordered set of third party (followed by built-in) ImageReaders.

 There's a custom `MJPEGWriter` which can take a series of JPG images and dump them into a playable `.avi` file.

+**Note:**  *`MJPEGWriter` is based on [jpegtoavi.c](https://sourceforge.net/projects/jpegtoavi/files/jpegtoavi/) which carries a different license than the rest of Pilecv4j*

 ### Miscellaneous